ibm-cloud-docs/openwhisk/z_archive_iam.md

 ## Mapping IAM roles to {{site.data.keyword.openwhisk_short}}
 {: #user-roles}

-In {{site.data.keyword.openwhisk_short}}, namespace's are considered an {{site.data.keyword.Bluemix_notm}} resource which allows you to work with IAM roles and policies for access management.
+In {{site.data.keyword.openwhisk_short}}, namespace's are considered an {{site.data.keyword.cloud_notm}} resource which allows you to work with IAM roles and policies for access management.
 All of the policies that you set for a namespace also apply to the {{site.data.keyword.openwhisk_short}} entities, such as actions or triggers, that the namespace contains.
 {: shortdesc}

 {{site.data.keyword.openwhisk_short}} uses both the platform and service management roles.
 You can set policies about who can create namespaces at the platform level, while using the service roles to manage interaction with the namespaces themselves.